 It’s no surprise that many 20-somethings aren’t good with their money.
 Fresh out of college (or soon to be) with piles of student debt to repay, young adults entering the real world find themselves in a tough financial situation.
 Having lived through the worst recession since the Great Depression, millennials might be reluctant to invest their money or take financial risks.
-But saddled with large debt and entering a tough job market, it can be difficult for millennials to climb any ladders to financial freedom.
+But saddled with large debt and entering a tough job market, it can be difficult for today’s youth to climb any ladders to financial freedom without a millennial budget plan.

 The path millennials take into adulthood will differ from their parents in many ways.
 Millennials have higher levels of student debt, poverty and unemployment — as well as lower levels of wealth and personal income — compared to Gen Xers and Baby Boomers at the same stage in their life cycle, according to the Pew Research Center.
 Parents of millennials want their kids to succeed, of course.
 The path to success for any young adult — no matter what generation — is a solid foundation in understanding the basics of personal finance.
 Sadly, lessons about saving and budgeting aren’t always passed down from one generation to another.